Minimum-gain Pole Placement with Sparse Static Feedback: Solution to the sparse MGEAP

 where,

 \end{corollary} \begin{proof} Combining \eqref{eq:right_eigvec} and \eqref{eq:left_eigvec} and using $\Lambda^{\trans} = \Lambda$, we get

-where the above equations follow from direct manipulations using definition of Hadamard product. \end{proof}
+where the equalities follow from the Hadamard product. \end{proof}

-\begin{remark} (\textbf{Partial spectrum assignment}) The results of Theorem \ref{thm:opt_feedback} and Corollary \ref{cor:stat_pt} are also valid when only $p$ ($p<n$) eigenvalues need to be assigned and the remaining eigenvalues are unspecified.
+\begin{remark} (\textbf{Partial spectrum assignment}) The results of Theorem \ref{thm:opt_feedback} and Corollary \ref{cor:stat_pt} are also valid when specifying only $p<n$ eigenvalues (the remaining eigenvalues are functionally related to them; see also the discussion below Assumption \ref{assump:feasibility}).
 In this case, $\Lambda\in\mathbb{C}^{p\times p}$, $\hat{X}\in\mathbb{C}^{n\times p}$ and $\hat{L}\in\mathbb{C}^{n\times p}$.
-Partial assignment is useful when the sparsity constraints allow only a limited number of eigenvalues to be assigned independently and the remaining eigenvalues are functionally related to them (c.f. discussion below Assumption \textbf{A2}).
-Nevertheless, in this paper we focus on assigning all the closed loop eigenvalues. \oprocend \end{remark}
+While partial assignment may be useful in some applications, in this paper we focus on assigning all the eigenvalues. \oprocend \end{remark}

 \begin{remark} \textbf{(General eigenstructure assignment)} Although the optimization problem \eqref{eq:opt_cost} is formulated by considering $\Lambda$ to be diagonal, the result in Theorem \ref{thm:opt_feedback} is valid for any general $\Lambda$ satisfying $\Gamma(\Lambda) = \mc{S}$.
 For instance, we can choose $\Lambda$ in a Jordan canonical form.
-However, note that for a general $\Lambda$, $X$ will cease to be an eigenvector matrix.
-Thus, in such cases, we need to omit the normalization constraints \eqref{eq:eigv_norm} in the optimization problem. \oprocend \end{remark}
+However, note that for a general $\Lambda$, $X$ will cease to be an eigenvector matrix. \oprocend \end{remark}

 A solution of the optimization problem \eqref{eq:opt_cost} can be obtained by numerically/iteratively solving the matrix equation \eqref{eq:stationary_soln}, which resembles a Sylvester type equation with a non-linear right side, and using \eqref{eq:opt_cond1} to compute the feedback matrix.
 The regularity and local minimum of the solution can be verified using \eqref{eq:regularity} and \eqref{eq:pos_definite}, respectively.
 Since the optimization problem is not convex, only local minima can be obtained via this procedure.
-To improve upon the local solutions, the above procedure can be repeated for several different initial conditions (for solving \eqref{eq:stationary_soln}).
-However, convergence to the global minimum is not guaranteed.
+To improve upon the local solutions, the procedure can be repeated for different initial conditions to solve \eqref{eq:stationary_soln}.
+However, convergence to a global minimum is not guaranteed.